 Treatment and Prevention

-Washing hands frequently provides the best defence against the norovirus.
+Washing hands frequently provides the best defence against the virus.
 This is because exposure to even a small amount of the virus is enough to make you sick.
-Also, the virus can survive on inanimate objects (such as bathroom sinks, toilets, and doorknobs) and food for extended periods of time – perhaps as long as 12 days.
+Also, the virus can survive on inanimate objects (such as bathroom sinks, toilets, and doorknobs) and food for extended periods of time – perhaps as long as several days.

 Wash your hands before and after handling food or food utensils, and after using the toilet, caring for the sick, changing diapers, handling garbage, using the phone, shaking hands, or playing with pets.